And when they do (in Oblivion), the Elder Scroll in question is just an insignificant MacGuffin.

 The Bombers' Secret Society of Justice, a children's street gang in Majora's Mask, never bombs anything; they just play hide-and-seek and dedicate themselves to doing good deeds.

 Although this could refer to the fact that they wear matching Bomber jackets.
 After all, they never talk about bombing either.

 Time travel is a reoccuring element of the Zelda series, starting with Ocarina of Time, as indicated by the title.
 A Link to the Past before that also indicates time travel, but absolutely no time travel is present.
 Note that the original Japanese name is "Triforce of the Gods".

 ReDeads have not died again.
 They're zombies, plain and simple.
 It's actually very annoying to find Rope, it doesn't help in anyway, for Rope is a snake monster.
-Dark Nut is not a corrupted plant monster, it is a Dark Knight, and probably a mistranslation.
+Dark Nut is not a corrupted plant monster, it is a Black Knight, and probably a mistranslation.